MicrosoftDocs/sql-docs/docs/t-sql/functions/cast-and-convert-transact-sql.md

 ## Large-value data types
 Large-value data types exhibit the same implicit and explicit conversion behavior as their smaller counterparts, specifically the **varchar**, **nvarchar** and **varbinary** data types.
 However, you should consider the following guidelines:
 -   Conversion from **image** to **varbinary(max)** and vice-versa is an implicit conversion, and so are conversions between **text** and **varchar(max)**, and **ntext** and **nvarchar(max)**.
--   Conversion from large-value data types, such as **varchar(max)**, to a smaller counterpart data type, such as **varchar**, is an implicit conversion, but truncation will occur if the large value is too big for the specified length of the smaller data type.
+-   Conversion from large-value data types, such as **varchar(max)**, to a smaller counterpart data type, such as **varchar**, is an implicit conversion, but truncation occurs if the large value is too big for the specified length of the smaller data type.
 -   Conversion from **varchar**, **nvarchar**, or **varbinary** to their corresponding large-value data types is performed implicitly.
 -   Conversion from the **sql_variant** data type to the large-value data types is an explicit conversion.
 -   Large-value data types cannot be converted to the **sql_variant** data type.